Dr Gleb Ivanov

 MD, PhD, MRCP, FRCPath

-I have joined Surrey and Sussex NHS Trust, which remains my main NHS base, in 2011.
+I joined Surrey and Sussex NHS Trust, which remains my main NHS base, in 2011.
 My sub-specialty areas include lymphoma and coagulation disorders, however, as a District General Hospital Haematologist I regularly see patients with a wide variety of blood disorders.

 The Clinical Haematology Service at Spire Gatwick Park Hospital covers the investigation and management of anaemias, haematological malignancies (lymphomas, leukaemia, multiple myeloma, myelodysplastic syndromes), myeloproliferative disorders, thrombophilia, bleeding disorders, haemochromatosis, red cell and platelet disorders.